-Clear warning signs
+Clear warning signs of debt problems

 Here’s the part of the article where I remind everyone that you really shouldn’t be going through someone else’s mail.
 Stealing mail and tampering with mail are both felony offenses.
 And while there’s no law against taking a good long look at the unopened envelope of a letter addressed to someone else living in your house, you should always strive to do your best to respect the privacy of others.